SedulousWorks/SedulousEngine/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setting up the project, coding conventions, and submitting changes.

+Areas where help is welcome:
+- Testing and reporting issues
+- Editor tooling
+- Items on the roadmaps that are not yet complete

 ## Dependencies

 Built on these Beeflang bindings: